alberlab/pgs/docs/quickstart.rst

   *Option 3 : Prob(hdf5)*

-     * Probability matrix file (hdf5) : if a user have generated probability matrix using PGS (i.e. under result/probMat/probMat.hdf5.hmat), then the user can use previous probability matrix.
+     * Probability matrix file (hdf5) : if a user have generated probability matrix using PGS (i.e. under old ``$PROJECT_DIR/result/probMat/probMat.hdf5.hmat``), then the user can use the previous probability matrix.
 This process will skip the first workflow, buildTADMap task.
 This option is good for replica calculations (in a new working directory, of course).

 - Genome : the genome version of 3D models being constructed (current PGS supports only hg19 with chromosomes 1-22 and X).
 - Resolution : the resolution of raw input data (in bp).